Stark0627/DATA3888_COVID/README.md

 ## Project and Report RMarkdown

 The project's code and reports are integrated into an Rmd file called "Report."
-This file is saved in the RMarkdown directory
+This file is saved in the RMarkdown directory.
+Completed Code red file is saved in the RMarkdown directory.

 ## Shiny App